Frequently Asked Questions

 3. Is iCloud secure?

 iCloud uses strong encryption and modern security design, but your safety depends heavily on your settings.
 Turning on features like two-factor authentication, a Recovery Key, and Advanced Data Protection dramatically improves your security.
-The audit checks how well your account is configured.
+The review checks how well your account is configured.

 4. How do I check my iCloud security?

 Apple doesn’t provide a single “security check” button.
-The Clouds & Keys audit acts as a step-by-step iCloud security checkup, showing what’s enabled, what’s missing, and how to fix it in your iPhone Settings.
+The Clouds & Keys review acts as a step-by-step iCloud security checkup, showing what’s enabled, what’s missing, and how to fix it in your iPhone Settings.

-5. Who is this audit for?
+5. Who is this review for?

-The audit is for anyone who wants to be sure their iPhone and iCloud account are secure, including: professionals with sensitive data, frequent travelers, iCloud-heavy users, families helping older relatives, and anyone who has ever wondered, “Is my iCloud safe?”
+The review is for anyone who wants to be sure their iPhone and iCloud account are secure, including: professionals with sensitive data, frequent travelers, iCloud-heavy users, families helping older relatives, and anyone who has ever wondered, “Is my iCloud safe?”

-6. How long does the audit take?
+6. How long does the review take?

 Most people complete the iPhone and iCloud security check in 10–18 minutes, depending on how many settings need to be adjusted.